 The Burmilla is rarely seen.
 In Britain, it is still an experimental breed, and it is not yet accepted by the major registries in the U.S.

-The Burmilla is a medium-sized cat, but it is also stocky and heavy.
-This cat is somewhat compact while being very muscular with heavy boning.
+The Burmilla is a medium-sized cat, but she is also stocky and heavy.
+This breed is somewhat compact while being very muscular with heavy boning.

 The Burmilla is a cat that is very rounded.
 The head is round and the tips of the ears are round.
 The profile shows a "break," and the eyes are very slightly slanted.